 Stations: KFNF Shenandoah, Louisiana, KWKY Des Moines, Iowa, KUSN St. Joseph, Missouri, WING Dayton, Ohio, WSAI Cincinnati, WYSL Buffalo, New York, WKNR Detroit, WPLO, WQXI, WAKY, WIIN, WGST, WKLS, WLTA, WSB Atlanta, WAKY Louisville, Kentucky, WDAF Kansas City, Missouri

 Notes: His on-air antics inspired the Johnny Fever character on the TV show WKRP in Cincinnati.
 His promotional stunts included riding a wild bull, running in an ostrich race and belly-flopping into an immense ice cream sundae.
 Brought the Beatles to Cincinnati on their first U.S. tour.
 Was also a colour commentator for the Atlanta Flames of the NHL.
+Known as "The King of Bad Tasre."
 Died of cancer at age 64.

 Stations: WMCA, WNBC, WCBS-AM New York, KING-TV, KOMO-TV Seattle, WJLA-TV Washington, D.C., Voice of America

 Notes: One of the original WMCA "Good Guys", was well-known for his work in radio and TV news and extensive voice work.
 Harriott was the newscaster in the 1983 movie "War Games".
-Died of complications of a stroke at age 71.
+Died of complications of a stroke.